EbookFoundation/thoth-wiki/Home.md

 ## Metadata Formats

 Metadata formats are the formats in which the [[metadata]] of an [[object]] are stored.
 Metadata formats have been developed as part of software packages or as consortial standards and mayb be constructed on top of higher-level metadata syntax.
 Different stakeholders in the [[scholcomm pipeline]] use different metadata formats for different purposes.
 Moreover, different stakeholders maintain different subsets of the metadata potentially contained in specific formats.
-Thoth aims for a holistic approach, being able to export as many formats in as many flavors as possible. [[Dublin Core]] defines minimal metadata requirements that can be expressed in [[RDF]], [[JSON]], or [[XML]] based formats.
+Thoth aims for a holistic approach, being able to export as many formats in as many flavors as possible. [[Dublin Core]] defines minimal metadata requirements that can be expressed in [[RDF]], [[JSON]], or [[XML]] based formats. [[CRediT]]* defines guidelines for the definition of contributor metadata.

 * [[CSV]]* or [[XLSX]]